What Is a Lemon Law Buyback?

 July 1, 2023

-If you’ve ever purchased a new or used car, you know the excitement of getting behind the wheel of your new ride.
+If you’ve ever purchased a new car, you know the excitement of getting behind the wheel of your new ride.
 Unfortunately, that feeling can quickly turn to frustration when your vehicle turns out to be a lemon – a car with significant defects impairing its use, value, or safety.

 But did you know if you’ve purchased a lemon, you may be entitled to a buyback under California’s lemon law?